icaven/glm/readme.txt

 - Fixed std::nextafter not supported with C++11 on Android #213
 - Fixed missing value_type for dual quaternion
 - Fixed return type of dual quaternion length
+- Fixed infinite loop in isfinite function with GCC #221

 ================================================================================
 GLM 0.9.5.4: 2014-06-21